About the Author: Marta Correale

 It was independent family travel, a perfect blend of adventure, fun and education, and now that I have children of my own, the kind of experience I most of all wish to share with them.

 ‘Education is not the filling of a pail, but the lighting of a fire’ – W. B. Yeats

 The blog wants to be a resource for parents interested in experiencing cultural travels with their children and who enjoy crafting their own itineraries wherever they go.
 The main navigation menu of this site is at the top right:

-DESTINATIONS MENU: here you find a drop down list of all the destinations we have visited so far.
+DESTINATIONS MENU: here you find the list of all the destinations we have visited so far.
 The articles in this section contain trip reports, destination guides, itineraries suitable for families and recommendations for family accommodation, the one thing we spend the most time looking for!

 HOW TO GUIDES: in this section, we have posts with practical advice about travelling with kids: tips about flying with children, packing lists etc. These guides are especially useful to families with young kids who may be concerned about the practicalities of travelling with buggies, strollers and catering for small ones while on the go.